 The stock awards in these columns represent the annual grant of performance shares, Mr. Rivera's special, one-time performance share award granted September 9, 2017, and the special grant of LTIP performance-based restricted stock on July 6, 2016.
-The annual performance share awards are presented at threshold and have pre-established performance goals that can be achieved over a two-year period.
-Shares earned will be determined at the end of the performance period, and then will be restricted with a one-year service requirement before the restrictions lapse.
-The special award to Mr. Rivera is also presented at threshold, which for this award is the same as target achievement, and has pre-established performance goals achieved over a three-year period.
-The one-year service requirement after the performance period does not apply to the special award to Mr. Rivera.
-The LTIP performance-based restricted stock is presented at threshold performance as of May 31, 2018 and achievement will be determined based on comparisons to pre-established targets for fiscal 2020.
-The market value displayed is based on the number of shares at threshold multiplied by \$65.58, the closing price of the Company's common stock as of May 31, 2018.
+The annual performance share awards are presented at target performance and have pre-established performance goals that can be achieved over a two-year period.
+Shares earned will be determined at the end of the performance period, and then will be restricted with a one-year service requirement before the restrictions lapse (except Mr. Rivera's award in fiscal 2019, which will vest immediately following the two-year performance period).
+The special, one-time award to Mr. Rivera is also presented at target performance, and has pre-established performance goals achieved over a three-year period.
+The one-year service requirement after the performance period does not apply to the special, one-time award to Mr. Rivera.
+The LTIP performance-based restricted stock is presented at threshold performance as of May 31, 2019 and achievement will be determined based on comparisons to pre-established targets for fiscal 2020.
+The market value displayed is based on the number of shares at threshold multiplied by \$85.79, the closing price of the Company's common stock as of May 31, 2019.